digital-sound-antiques/vgm-conv/README.md

       so full conversion is not possible.
 - As for YM2612 DAC, only register 2A stream can be converted.
 VGM's DAC stream commands is not supported.
 - Dual chip is not supported.
+- YM3812 to YM3526 or Y8950 conversion drops the waveform information.
+- Y8959 ADPCM is not supported.

 # Install
 ```sh